Imōto wa Shitte Iru: Characters

 An idol who belongs to the same group as Miki.
 She was supposed to appear on the same variety program as Miki, but because she was unavailable, Kiichirō substituted for her at the last minute.

 Publication

 The series is written and illustrated by Mari Gangi.
 It began serialization in Kodansha's Weekly Young Magazine on November 25, 2024.
 Gangi created the series as they found the concept of "postcard craftsmen", people who create detailed postcards to send to radio programs, interesting.
 She originally aimed for the Miki siblings to have a more cheerful personality, but changed them to have a more reserved personality at the suggestion of her editor.
-The first tankōbon volume was released on March 6, 2025; three volumes have been released as of August 2025.
+The first tankōbon volume was released on March 6, 2025; eight volumes have been released as of August 2026.